stevenpy/api_registration/README.md

 We use a dedicated `available_pseudos` table that stores all possible 3-letter combinations (17,576 combinations from AAA to ZZZ).
 This approach offers:

-- Constant time O(1) pseudo allocation
+- Constant time O(log n) pseudo allocation
 - Predictable performance
 - Minimal database operations : 2 (SELECT + DELETE)